-Any time your resume is not going to be hand delivered (either through a networking contact or at a job fair), it should be submitted with a cover letter – even by email.
-A cover letter is a one-page letter (if printed) that identifies the role for which you are applying and how you learned of it, as well as, summarizes your qualifications, and expresses your interest in that specific opportunity.
-As it is introducing the resume, it should not repeat the resume.
-Cover letters also provide employers with an example of your professional writing skills.
+Any time your resume is not going to be hand-delivered (either through a networking contact or at a job fair), it should be submitted with a cover letter.
+A cover letter is a one-page letter that identifies the role you’re applying for and how you learned of it, summarizes your qualifications, and expresses your interest in that specific opportunity.

-Cover letters should be unique to each employer based on the skills and qualifications of the position and the uniqueness of the employment setting.
-However, once you develop a strong base cover letter, you will be able to use it as a guide for future letters.
+- Cover letters should be unique to each employer based on the skills and qualifications of the position and the uniqueness of the employment setting.
+Once you develop a strong base cover letter, you can use it to guide future letters.

 - Your cover letter should introduce your resume, not repeat it.